Classification of the lunar surface pattern by AI architectures: Does AI see a rabbit in the Moon?: Result

 \subsection{ImageNet test}

-As a subsequent test, using images classified as rabbit at the rabbit-face test, the 10th highest classes of ImageNet 1K were calculated by the seven architectures.
-Table \ref{imagenet} shows the selected classes and their probabilities.
-In addition to the top 10 classes, the probabilities of "rabbit" class were also calculated.
-ImageNet has three classes about rabbit, ”Angora,” "wild hare," and ”wooden hare."
-This work does not intend to classify species of rabbit.
-Thus the probability of the rabbit class was calculated as a sum of the three classes.
-Table \ref{imagenet} shows that the selected classes changed with each architecture.
-However, several classes (e.g., Nematode, Tick, and Petri dish) were often selected with high probability over every architecture.
-Because these classes were directly similar to the silhouette lunar images, the probability seemed to become high.
-Interestingly, CLIP selected ”tailed frog” class up to the 10th class.
-In Chinese tradition, a frog/toad is also an animal in the Moon.
+In a subsequent test, images classified as “rabbit” in the rabbit-face test were evaluated by selecting the top 10 classes of ImageNet 1K using seven architectures.
+In addition to the top 10 classes, the probability of the “rabbit” class was also calculated.
+ImageNet includes three rabbit-related classes: “Angora,” “hare,” and “wood\_rabbit.”
+Since this study does not focus on rabbit species classification, the overall probability of the rabbit class was calculated as the sum of these three classes.
+Table \ref{imagenet} shows that the selected classes varied across architectures.
+Several classes (e.g., Nematode, Tick, and Petri dish) were frequently selected with high probability by all architectures.
+These classes likely appeared due to their visual similarity to the silhouetted lunar images.
+Interestingly, CLIP selected the “tailed frog” class within its top 10 choices, which is notable since frog/toad is also an animal traditionally associated with the Moon in Chinese folklore.